 Leaving The Child Safety Lock Off

-Most modern water dispensers come with tons of high-end safety features.
+Most modern water coolers come with tons of high-end safety features.
 Features like the child lock are intended to maximize user safety and prevent hot water burns to kids.

 Leaving this feature off when attending to other chores puts your kids at risk of getting burnt by the hot water.
 Make sure you always keep the child safety lock on even when not busy.